Includes: The Gilded Age “Huntington Dinner” Menu of 1892

 In the late 1890’s in American High Society, it was unusual for someone of Huntington’s class to mingle with employees as freely as he did during these gatherings.
 C. P. Huntington made no distinction between family, political affiliates, or employees in his lavish entertaining.
 All guests were equal & they spared no expense for the lavish black tie affairs.
 Huntington believed & praised the American values of hard work & a job well done.
 In the 1840’s, he himself started his career as a hardware merchant who sold tools to California gold miners.
 His work ethic is what helped him build his fortune.
 Huntington considered entertaining his employees on a grand scale, a privilege.
 For Huntington, these banquets were an expression of gratitude for his employee’s loyalty, dedication, & hard work.

-When this Southern Pacific Co. railroad banquets were held at the Palace Hotel, Mr. Collis P. Huntington (the President) used his favorite caterers, Victoire & Prosper Reiter from uptown Delmonicos in New York City.
+When this Southern Pacific Co. railroad banquets were held at the Palace Hotel, Mr. Collis P. Huntington was the the President.
+He used his favorite caterers, Victoire & Prosper Reiter from uptown Delmonicos in New York City.
 The grandest of all of these dinners, was held on April 23, 1892.
 This dinner called “The Huntington Dinner” was documented in the San Francisco Chronicle newspaper in a lengthy article that described both the food & Mr. Huntington’s motivational speech.

 The famous New York Delmonico’s Restaurant (located also in San Francisco) catered the affair.
 Only this kind of upscale restaurant could have handled this event.
 If one calculates 100 guests with eight wines & champagne glasses per guest, an astounding figure of 800 stemware glasses were used just for this one meal.
 Also, 100 guests eating 16 courses, they would have used 1,600 dishes for the evening.
 This is not including the finger bowls & bread & butter plates.